Matchstick puzzle: Move 3 matches to make 5 equal squares

 You are now analyzing the functions of individual matchsticks in a set of matches narrowed down to 4.

-Continuing analyzing the function of these 4 matches, you make the next conclusion,
+On further analysis of the function of these 4 matches, make the next conclusion,

 Conclusion 4: Base analysis: Matches 3 and 4 cannot act as the base of the new 5th square because if we create a 5th square on either of these, it will become a common stick between two squares and total number of squares will become 6.